-Now you can see that the 1.50 dimension is to our standard (Figure 3.16), so now you can place additional dimensions on the part.
-You do not want to be haphazard in placing addition dimensions, but you need to follow a pattern to again improve efficiency and avoid errors of omission, like forgetting a dimension.
+You can see that the 1.50 dimension is to our standard (Figure 3.16), so now you can place additional dimensions on the part.
+You do not want to haphazardly add dimensions; rather, you should follow a pattern to again improve efficiency and avoid errors of omission, like forgetting a dimension.